Documentation Index

 Individual columns may also be deprecated within a version.
 When a column is deprecated:- The column continues to return data during the deprecation period.

-- A notice is published in the Changelog.
+- A notice is published in the documentation change log.

 - After 30 days, the column may return